-At Dream Nashville, we are committed now more than ever to providing our guests with a safe place to stay and play.
-When the time is right for you to travel again, we want you to be aware of the steps we've taken to meet the new health and safety challenges and expectation presented by COVID-19.
-Please find Dream Nashville's response to frequently asked questions below.
-Should you have additional questions, call us at 615-622-0600.
+We are committed now more than ever to providing our guests with a safe place to stay and play.
+Which is why, when the time is right for you to travel again, we want you to be aware of the steps we've taken to meet the new health and safety challenges and expectation presented by COVID-19.
+Please find Dream Downtown's response to frequently asked questions below.
+Should you have additional questions, email us at firstname.lastname@example.org.

-Q: Has Dream Nashville updated its health and safety practices?
+Q: Has Dream Downtown updated its health and safety practices?

-Q: What is Nashville’s current phased reopening plan?
+Q: What is New York City’s current phased reopening plan?

 Q: How are you cleaning guest rooms differently since COVID-19?

-A: Guest rooms are thoroughly cleaned and sanitized upon departure in accordance with guidelines provided by the CDC and our cleaning products supplier, Ecolab.
-Afterwards, the rooms are treated with an electrostatic sprayer to ensure that all surfaces are sanitized.
-Robes, slippers, paper products, luggage racks, physical menus, coffee makers, minibar items, throw pillows, and extra pillows have been removed from the guest rooms and are available upon request.
+A: Guest rooms will be left vacant for 24 hours between guest stays, to the extent possible.
+Rooms will be thoroughly cleaned and sanitized upon departure in accordance with guidelines provided by the CDC.
+Afterwards, the rooms will be treated with an electrostatic sprayer to ensure that all surfaces are sanitized.
+All bed linens and laundry will continue to be washed at high temperatures and in accordance with CDC guidelines.
+Robes, slippers, paper products, luggage racks, physical menus, coffee makers, minibar items, throw pillows, and extra pillows have been removed from the rooms and will be available upon request.
 All items listed above have been thoroughly sanitized and stored.

 Q: How are you cleaning public areas and restaurants differently since COVID-19?

-A: Public areas, restaurants and restrooms are cleaned with the recommended cleaners/disinfectants in accordance with the guidelines provided by the CDC and Ecolab.
+A: Public areas and restrooms will be cleaned with the recommended cleaners and disinfectants in accordance with the guidelines provided by the CDC.
 Extra attention is paid to high-touch areas such as door handles, push plates, elevator buttons, thresholds and handrails.
 All high-touch areas are sanitized at least once every 60 minutes.
-Areas such as tables, booths and chairs are sanitized after every use.

 Q: Are you taking temperatures of employees or all guests entering the property?